-POs Engineering Graduates Program Outcomes PO1 Engineering Knowledge: Apply knowledge of mathematics, science and engineering fundamentals and Production and Industrial Engineering specialization to the solution of complex Production and Industrial Engineering problems.
-PO2 Problem Analysis: Identify, formulate, research literature and analyze complex Production and Industrial Engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences and engineering sciences.
-PO3 Design/ Development of Solutions: Design solutions for complex Production and Industrial Engineering problems and design system components or processes that meet specified needs with appropriate consideration for public health and safety, cultural, societal and environmental considerations.
-PO4 Conduct investigations of complex Production and Industrial Engineering problems using research-based knowledge and research methods including analysis, interpretation of data and synthesis of information to provide valid conclusions.
-PO5 Modern Tool Usage: To apply appropriate techniques, resources and engineering and IT tools for modeling of different Production and Industrial Engineering problems with an understanding of the limitations.
-PO6 The Engineer and Society: Apply contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to professional engineering practice.
-P07 Environment and Sustainability: Understand the impact of professional Production and Industrial Engineering solutions in societal and environmental contexts and demonstrate knowledge of and needfor sustainable development.
-PO8 Ethics: Apply ethical principles and commit to professional ethics and responsibilities and norms of Production and Industrial Engineering practice.
-PO9 Individual and Team Work: Function effectively as an individual, and as a member or leader indiverse teams and in multi-disciplinary settings.
-PO10 Communication: Communicate effectively on complex Production and Industrial Engineering activities with the engineering community and with society at large, such as being able to comprehend and write effective reports and design documentation, make effective presentations and give and receive clear instructions.
+POs Engineering Graduates Program Outcomes P01 Engineering knowledge: To apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.
+PO2 Problem Analysis: Identity, formulate, review research literature, and analyze complex Engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
+P03 Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate considerations for the public health and safety, and the cultural, societal, and environmental considerations.
+PO4 Conduct Investigations of Complex Engineering problems using research-based knowledge and research methods including analysis, interpretation of data and synthesis of information to provide valid conclusions.
+P05 Modern Tool Usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
+PO6 The Engineer and Society: Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.
+P07 Environment and Sustainability: Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development P08 Ethics: Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice PO9 Individual and Team Work: Function effectively as an individual, and as a member or leader indiverse teams and in multi-disciplinary settings.
+P010 Communication: Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions

-PO11 Project Management and Finance: Demonstrate knowledge and understanding of Production and Industrial Engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments PO12 Life-long Learning: Recognize the need for and have the preparation and ability to engage inindependent and life- long learning in the broadest context of technological change.
+PO11 Project Management and Finance: Demonstrate knowledge and understanding of the engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments P012 Life-long Learning: Recognize the need for and have the preparation and ability to engage inindependent and life- long learning in the broadest context of technological change.

-PEOs Statements M1 M2 М3 PEO1: To prepare mechanical engineering graduates with an outstanding knowledge of mathematical, scientific, engineering, technology, management, humanities and variousother interdisciplinary subjects for a successful career.
+PEOs Statements M1 M2 M3 PEO1: To prepare mechanical engineering graduates with an outstanding knowledge of mathematical, scientific, engineering, technology, management, humanities and variousother interdisciplinary subjects for a successful career.
 3 3 3 PEO2: To equip students with modern tools/technology and advanced software's for deliberating engineering solutions.
 3 3 3 PEO3: To equip students with broad based knowledge to support the service industries, economic development and to address social and engineering challenges of the nation.
 3 3 2 PEO4: To inculcate students with managerial/leadership skills with high level of integrity and ethical values for team building and team work.
 3 3 1